-In addition to updating your logo on your website, you will likely have to update it on several different online applications, and that is only the beginning.
+In addition to updating your logo on your website, you will likely have to update it on several different online applications.
 There is a long list of additional and tedious updates that must be completed across all of your online facing applications.
-These updates must also be completed in a timely manner, and must be communicated clearly to existing and potential customers so as to avoid any confusion or inconsistency.
+These updates must also be completed in a timely manner, and must be communicated clearly to existing and potential customers to avoid any confusion or inconsistency.

-TIME FOR A REBRAND?All that being said; there are certainly times when a rebrand is in order.
-And, with a comprehensive rebranding strategy and the help of experienced brand strategists, the rebranding process can be quite smooth and efficient.
-However, it’s important to understand the many pros and cons of rebranding.
-It’s also important to recognize the importance of having a carefully developed rebranding strategy, in addition to having a well-organized timeline for implanting the rebranding process.
-You can also further evaluate your reasons for rebranding, and whether it truly makes sense to go through the process at this time.
+All that being said, there are times when a rebrand is in order.
+With a comprehensive rebranding strategy and the help of experienced brand strategists, the rebranding process can be smooth and efficient.
+However, it’s important to understand the pros and cons of rebranding.
+It’s also critical to recognize the importance of having a carefully developed rebranding strategy, in addition to having a well-organized timeline for implementing the rebranding process.
+You can also evaluate your reasons for rebranding, and whether it truly makes sense to go through the process.

-1. ATTRACT NEW CUSTOMERS.
+1. ATTRACT NEW CUSTOMERS

-2. ACHIEVE NEW GOALS.
+2. ACHIEVE NEW GOALS

 Another benefit to rebranding is that you can significantly shift the focus of your efforts, allowing you to achieve new goals.
 Some of your new goals may be to develop new products or to improve existing ones.
 Or, you may decide to have your employees become more involved in advocating on behalf of your company, in which case a rebrand is a great excuse to get everyone in the company involved.

-3. INCREASE ENGAGEMENT.
+3. INCREASE ENGAGEMENT

 Whenever you add something new and exciting to your product line, or make a change to your brand, you have the opportunity to make a big splash.
 You can use a rebrand as a chance to get people talking about your company on social media.
-Instead of fearing the change, you can show existing and potential customers what is so great about the changes you are making, and why you are making them.
+Instead of fearing the change, you can show existing and potential customers what is great about the changes you are making, and why you are making them.

-4. STREAMLINE MESSAGING.
+4. STREAMLINE MESSAGING

 Somewhere along the line, your message and brand may have become diluted or inconsistent.
 A rebrand offers the opportunity to bring everything back to the main focus again.
-If getting your online reputation under control has been on the back burner for a bit, this could be the perfect time to get to it, and kill two birds with one stone.
+If getting your online reputation under control has been on the back burner this could be the perfect time to get to it, and kill two birds with one stone.

-1. CONFUSION BRINGS CHAOS.
+1. CONFUSION BRINGS CHAOS

-2. YOU MAY LOSE A FEW CUSTOMERS.
+2. YOU MAY LOSE A FEW CUSTOMERS

 If a proper rebranding strategy is not built and implemented in the right way, you risk losing some of your existing customers.
 Unfortunately, even if you do everything right, there is still a possibility that you could lose customers.
 Why?
 People don’t like change.
 By explaining your reasons for the rebrand clearly, and remaining true to your values and conscious of your customers’ needs, you can minimize the risk of losing long-time customers.

-3. BE PREPARED TO SPEND SOME MONEY.
+3. BE PREPARED TO SPEND SOME MONEY

 Going through a complete rebrand is anything but cheap.
 Be prepared to spend money on developing a creative rebranding strategy, new content, graphic design, as well as marketing and advertising campaigns to support your project.
 While there are ways to save money during a rebrand, it is definitely worth investing some money to ensure that it is done effectively.